-Like most artists before they commence a project, first they need to give thought to what they are trying to create.
+Like most artists, before they commence a project, first they need to give thought to what they are trying to create.
 What message do they want their piece of work to convey?
 Is there depth to this message?
 What type of feeling are they trying to reflect upon their audience?
 Depending on how involved the project is, these are the types of questions that are usually thought of by the artist prior to commencement.

 Unlike photographic journalism which involves the process of visually documenting certain subjects or a series of events.
 Fine art photography differs in a sense that when the photographer sets out to photograph a subject they will usually have a vision in mind for the piece of work they are aiming to create.
-The photographer will then use this image like a canvas and begin conceptualising their vision.
-This is done by digitally manipulating the image in post processing in order to help better represent the thoughts and feelings they aim to convey.
-In some cases this may involve the process of completely changing the look of the photograph to a point which may not even resemble the original image.
+The photographer will then use this image as a canvas and begin conceptualising their vision.
+This is done by digitally manipulating the image in post-processing in order to help better represent the thoughts and feelings they aim to convey.
+In some cases, this may involve the process of completely changing the look of the photograph to a point which may not even resemble the original image.

 Editing & Digital Manipulation

-Once the photographer has completed their work in field, they would then commence the editing process.
+Once the photographer has completed their work in the field, they would then commence the editing process.
 This is where the magic starts to happen.
 Here the artist will edit and play with the image to achieve their desired look, normally this will go beyond basic editing and correction adjustments.
 The vision that the photographer has in store for the image is completely subjective to how they want the final image look.
-This process can take the image in a total different direction to where you thought it may have originally ended up.
+This process can take the image in a totally different direction to where you thought it may have originally ended up.

-You may have thought that the process was completed once the editing was finished and in the some cases that can be true.
-But for most artists the work hasn't been completed until you have a tangible piece of work in your hands and there are no more steps which can be taken to improve the work.
+You may have thought that the process was completed once the editing was finished and in some cases that can be true.
+But for most artists, the work hasn't been completed until you have a tangible piece of work in your hands and there are no more steps which can be taken to improve the work.
 Similar to the editing process, the type of media that a fine art photographer chooses to display their work on comes down to personal taste and the look they are trying to achieve.
 Whether the photographer chooses to print on a museum grade archival cotton rag paper, a metallic pearl or something in between, the correct choice of media can be a crucial decision and has the ability to really enhance the work.